memo-567/MeshCore-FAQ/README.md

 - Bandwidth (BW): 250.00

 ### Q: What is an "advert" in MeshCore?
-**A:** A MeshCore device "advertises" its presence with an advert packet.
+**A:**
+Advert means to advertise yourself on the network.
+In Reticulum terms it would be to announce.
+In Meshtastic terms it would be the node sending it's node info.

+MeshCore allows you to manually broadcast your name, position and public encryption key, which is also signed to prevent spoofing.
+When you click the advert button, it broadcasts that data over LoRa.
+MeshCore calls that an Advert.
+There's two ways to advert, "zero hop" and "flood".

+* Zero hop means your advert is broadcasted out to anyone that can hear it, and that's it.
+* Flooded means it's broadcasted out, and then repeated by all the repeaters that hear it.

 MeshCore clients only advertise themselves when the user initiates it.
 A repeater (and room server?) advertises its presence once every 240 minutes.
 This interval can be configured using the following command:

 `set advert.interval {minutes}`